For a complete resume and additional images click here to redirect to Casting Networks.

 * * *

 Thea Lux is one of the founding members of Chicago’s ground-breaking theater company, The New Colony, and has studied and/or performed sketch and improvisation at Second City, IO Theater and The Annoyance.
 Productions such as The Annoyance’s 58 – A Comedy About Bike Messengessengering, Love is Dead: A NecRomantic Musical Comedy, and 5 Lesbians Eating a Quiche took home awards at the NYC Fringe Festival.

-Currently she’s running around town doing silly things on random stages in Chicago.
-It’s probably stand-up comedy.
+Currently she’s running around town doing silly things on various stages in Chicago.

 She was runner up in the 8 week talent competition, Impress These Apes, and played the nervous and quiche-loving Ginny in the critically acclaimed and utterly fun 5 Lesbians Eating a Quiche.
 A year later, Thea flipped roles to play Vern, Ginny’s sweetheart.
 The show was remounted, went to the NYC Fringe Festival, won FringeNYC’s “Best Production” award, and got picked up for an Off-Broadway run.
 She currently can be seen in the new short film Fine Tuned, by YouTube star Craig “Wheezy Waiter” Benzine.